abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-loadbalancer.md

 ## Reach your website using `https` protocol

-You can now connect to your abcdesktop desktop pulic web site using `https` protocol.
+You can now connect to your public abcdesktop website using `https` protocol.

 ![reach your website using https](img/https-fqdn.png)

-The status is secured and we get some informations from the certificate
+The status is secured and we get some information from the certificate

 ![reach your website using https](img/cert-viewer.png)